APPLICATION STRATEGY 2019: Oregon Elk and Antelope

 - Tags must be purchased (or picked up as part of a SportsPac) no later than the day before the hunt begins.

-- Apply for points only under the "points saver" program, which is species specific.
+- Apply for points only under the "Points Saver" program that is species specific.
 Below are the codes used:

 - 199 = buck deer point saver